urllib3/urllib3/docs/user-guide.rst

     print(resp.json())
     # {"origin": "127.0.0.1"}

-Alternatively, you can send a JSON request by specifying the encoded data as the ``body``argument and setting the ``Content-Type`` header when calling :meth:`~poolmanager.PoolManager.request`:
+Alternatively, JSON content can be loaded by decoding and deserializing the :attr:`~response.HTTPResponse.data` attribute of the request:

 .. code-block:: python